COSMO-ORG/fieldextra-wiki/Planning.md

        to archived model data (see mail Andreas Pauling)
      + Adapt all tools to support ICON on native grid (problem: automatic access to NetCDF file describing the icosahedral grid)
+     + Adapt all tools to use the same packing algorithm on output as on input (best solution is to add a fieldextra functionality for that, e.g. out_type_packing = "keep")

 ###### Priority medium